12 Retirement Moves to Make In 2025

 6. Give money to your children

-The custom of exchanging gifts during the holiday season goes back to the Victorian age and ancient Roman merrymaking.
-However, many retirees don't wait for the holidays to give their children money through both direct cash payments and sophisticated trusts.
-Gifting can be an excellent move to make before the end of the year and an addition to your estate planning goals in 2025.
+However, 2025 may be the year to give your children money through both direct cash payments and sophisticated trusts.
+Gifting can be an excellent move to make in the new year and an as an addition to your estate planning goals in 2025.

 Just think of the personal satisfaction you'll get knowing you helped your kids buy a home or your grandkids go to college.
-Just make sure you can pay for your expenses and that your needs are taken care of first.
+But make sure you can pay for your expenses and that your needs are taken care of first.

 Before gifting money or other assets, be aware of the potential tax consequences.
-For 2024, the annual gift tax limit is $18,000, up $1,000 from 2023.
-For married couples, the combined 2024 limit is $36,000.
-In 2025, the annual gift tax exclusion will rise to $19,000 per recipient.
-Married couples can double this amount to $38,000 per recipient.
+In 2025, the annual gift tax exclusion will rise to $19,000 per recipient, up from $18,000 in 2024.
+Married couples can double this amount to $38,000 (up from $36,000 in 2024) per recipient.
 In addition, the lifetime estate and gift tax exemption will increase to $13.99 million per recipient for 2025, up from $13.61 million in 2024.

 7. Take your RMD if required

-If you're required to take your required minimum distribution (RMD) from your retirement account, you'll want to do so before year-end to avoid paying a penalty.
-An RMD is the amount of money you must withdraw each year from your employer-sponsored retirement plans like 401(k)s and certain IRAs.
 You must take your RMD after you turn 73 years old and every year after that or face a tax penalty.
 RMDs do not apply to Roth accounts until after the account owner dies.

-Even if it's been 30 years since you last updated your estate plan, changes to your family, taxes, and retirement accounts may mean it’s time to take another look before the end of the year.
-For instance, the amount you can leave your heirs without paying federal tax has increased to $13,610,000 for 2024 and will rise to $13,990,000 in 2025.
+For instance, the amount you can leave your heirs without paying federal tax increased to $13,990,000 in 2025, up from $13,610,000 in 2024.
 If you’ve moved to a new state, the estate tax exemption for 2025 may be higher or lower than that amount.

 9. Rethink services and subscriptions

-It’s not uncommon to take advantage of services that offer a few free months or credit cards that charge no interest on purchases if paid within a certain amount of time.
-Unfortunately, it is common to lose sight of these perks and pay for services we no longer use or shell out higher interest on a card.
-Before the end of the year, go back over all the services you use, such as streaming services, cable TV, magazine subscriptions and even coffee clubs.
+Unfortunately, it's easy to lose sight of these perks.
+In the new year, go over all the services you use, such as streaming services, cable TV, magazine subscriptions and even coffee clubs.
 Do you still use these services?
-If not, cancel them now.
+If not, cancel them now and start fresh in 2025.

 If you applied for a credit card with an introductory 0% interest rate on all your purchases for six months, revisit your agreement and make sure the six-month promotion hasn't expired.
 If it has, you will pay a much higher interest rate, possibly 28.75% or higher, on all future purchases.
 If you make a late payment during the promotional period, you might also get slapped with a penalty APR.
 Paying off all purchases within the promotional period can help you avoid ending up in more debt than you began with.